Trump indicted in 2020 election interference probe — live

 Follow the latest from Trumpworld as the former president is indicted for a third time, while a fourth possible indictment looms

-Trump says attorneys had ‘productive’ meeting with DoJ in Jan 6 probe
+Special Counsel Jack Smith announces indictment against Donald Trump in Jan 6 probe

 Donald Trump faces four criminal charges in his latest criminal indictment that was handed up by a grand jury hearing evidence in Special Counsel Jack Smith’s investigation into efforts to overturn the 2020 election.